Print ISSN: 2707-725X

 References in the text should be cited by the author, date (and page, plate or figure if necessary), e.g.: (Emmet & Heath, 1989a, b; Kingsolver, 1976; Warren, 1936: 145) or Warren (1936).
 Higgins & Riley (1978: 63, pl.
 22, fig. 11) depending on the context and should be collated in the References section in alphabetical and then in chronological order.

 More than one paper by the same author in the same year should be designated: 1996a, 1996b, etc.

 The following system should be used for arranging references.
-Each bibliographic entry in References section should contain the following in the order and with the punctuation shown:
+Each bibliographic entry in the References section should contain the following in the order and with the punctuation as shown:

 Author's last name, initial(s).
 Year.
 Title.
 Name of the journal (in italic), volume number (in bold), (issue number, if relevant), 00-00 [inclusive pagination (from-to)].
 Titles of journals should be given in complete.

 Heran, J. 1979.
 A contribution to the problem of relative size in vertebrate morphology.
 Věstník Československé společnosti zoologické, 43(1), 22-29.

 Reshetylo, O. S. & Mykitchak, T. I. 2017.
 Road mortality of amphibians (Amphibia) in Lviv Region: problem status and estimating criteria.
 Vestnik Zoologii, 42(4): 315-323.
 [In Ukrainian.]

 Author's last name, initial(s).
 Year.
 Complete title (in italic).
 Edition (if applicable), Name of publisher, Location of publisher, Number of pages.